Cartbutler/SQL-Scripts/README.md

 ## Files

-- Tables scripts.sql: Contains SQL scripts to create the database and its tables.
+- `tables_scripts.sql`: Contains SQL scripts to create the database and its tables.
-- Sample data.txt: Contains SQL scripts to insert sample data into the tables.
+- `sample_data.sql`: Contains SQL scripts to insert sample data into the tables.

 ## Table Structure